Maintaining Your Lone Worker Safety and OSHA Regulations

 Location-tracking technology

-We know it may not be financially feasible at the time; however, if their lone workers spend their work time in remote locations, employers should look at providing the best location-tracking technology, such as advanced satellite devices.
+We know it may not be financially feasible at the time; however, if their lone workers spend their work time in remote locations, employers should look at providing the best location-tracking technology, such as satellite devices.

-Health and wellness fund
+Robust health and wellness fund

 If possible, have an allocated health and wellness fund available for expenses that benefit the employees’ well-being and safety such as new exercise equipment, extra massage therapy, or anything that will boost wellness – it’s different for everyone.